demon9709/devops_todolist_kubernetes_task_10_ingress/INSTRUCTION.md

 ---

-For more details, check the manifests in `.infrastructure/` and source code
+For more details, check the manifests in `.infrastructure/` and source code in `src/`.